ibraheemdev/ibraheemca/content/posts/2020-11-28-the-why-what-and-how-of-futures-and-async-await-in-rust.md

 }
 ```

 For each future in the `futures` parameter, we `poll` it.
 If the future is still `Pending`, then we leave it for now and move on to `poll` other futures.
 If the future is `Ready` (it finshed all of its work), then we store the result and mark it as `done`.
 Once all the futures are done, we can return the `results`.
 Make sense?

+This basic executor is non-blocking.
+This setup allows us to handle many computations efficiently.
+Instead of having 1000 threads that spend most of their time waiting for external io, we now have one thread that works on whatever is ready.

 The `run_all` function right now is broken in many ways, but it gives you a basic idea of how futures work.
 For example, what happens if there is only one future left?
 ```rust
 while done != futures.len() {
   match f.poll() {